Darkwaqar/eccomerce-assisment/README.md

 3. Cart Test for Mock Test of Redux `yarn test Cart`
 4. Custom Drawer Content Test for Testing mock of Native navigation and Drawer Navigation `yarn test CustomDrawerContent`
 5. Header Text to check if Header is render in All Screen `yarn test Header`
+6. Added Test For Redux Including redux-thunk For Add Quantity And Decrease Quantity.

 ## App Contain 3 screen